noppefoxwolf/AnimatedImage/README.md

   - `_SwiftUI_AnimatedImage`: SwiftUI integration with `AnimatedImagePlayer`
 - **`UpdateLink`**: Display link and frame timing control

+Notes:
+- `Sources/AnimatedImage/` is the public API that re-exports platform layers and includes `Resources/PrivacyInfo.xcprivacy`.
+- `UpdateLink` uses `UIUpdateLink` on iOS 18+/visionOS 2+ and a `CADisplayLink` backport otherwise.

 ## Apps Using AnimatedImage

 <p float="left">